Background pattern

 Validity period after dilution

-Its chemical and physical stability has been demonstrated in use for 24 hours at 25°C.
+Chemical and physical stability has been demonstrated for 24 hours at 25 °C.

-From a microbiological point of view,unless the opening and dilution method excludes the risk of microbial contamination, the product should be used immediately after dilution.
-If not used immediately, the times and conditions of storage during use are the responsibility of the user.
+From a microbiological point of view, unless the opening and dilution method excludes the risk of microbial contamination, the product must be used immediately after dilution.
+If not used immediately, the storage times and conditions during use are the responsibility of the user.

 Do not freeze.